-You have bad habits, and you might have some good ones.
-You make promises to yourself and then break them.
-You might diet and then binge; get fit and then get fat; get sober and then start drinking.
+You might have some bad habits.
+You might make promises to yourself and then break them.
+You might diet and then binge; get fit and then get fat; so on and so forth.
 What should you do if you want to make a permanent change for the better?

 When you can’t change a habit, you usually think you’re the problem – that you’re weak or don’t have enough willpower.
 I’d posit that it’s actually your approach.
 Instead of forcing yourself to change, you need to trick yourself.